agilecrm/widget-api-html/README.md

       2. agile_crm_get_widget_property_from_contact(propertyName)
       3. agile_crm_delete_widget_property_from_contact(propertyName)

 **III.
-CONTACT PROPERTY:** These functions have access to and are used to modify the properties of the contact on which the widget is loaded.
+CONTACT PROPERTY:** These functions have access to contact object and are used to modify the properties of the contact on which the widget is loaded.

       1. agile_crm_get_contact()
       2. agile_crm_get_contact_property(propertyName)